Denver Birth Photography - the Footling Breech Delivery of Opal

 We were informed that baby was not presenting well and back was mostly posterior, causing a band to form across my uterus during each pressure wave, resulting in “unproductive labor.”
 We were told to call in for a cesarean whenever we were ready.

 Tears of defeat and failure came harshly as I asked Jeff to call in for that cesarean.
-I was countered by a fountain of encouragement, and then I remembered my mantra, “keep faith.”
+I was countered by a fountain of encouragement.
+My team reminded me that a cesarean birth could be just as beautiful as a vaginal birth.
 I picked myself up, got dressed, and headed for the hospital, knowing I was in God’s hands and accepting this child has a plan and it is out of my control.
 Thankful for a short drive (as those 3 contractions were by far the toughest) we arrived at the ER, I had another pressure wave in the entryway as I hung over Jeffry swaying and moaning.
 I left Jeff to fill out the intake paperwork and I went to the bathroom.
 Monet parked the car fast and waited for me outside the restroom.
 One more pressure wave on the toilet and then the next one came with the urge to push!

-Needless to say, I did not listen to the orders being screamed in my ear and I kept pushing.
+Needless to say, I could not listen to the orders being screamed in my ear and my body kept pushing.
 By the time they had me on the OR table, I could tell baby was presenting.
-The nurse asked me to lie on my side for the anesthesia and I said “Dr. Johnson said I could try this naturally!”
+The nurse asked me to lie on my side for the anesthesia and I said “Dr. Johnson said I could try this!”
 Her response, a defiant proclamation, “Well Dr. Johnson is not here!”
 My response… I beared down and pushed with all I had.
 Apparently this convinced someone to check baby’s station.
 Lifting my dress, a different nurse yells, “Baby’s here!
 Feet first!”
-I said “Oh shit!,” as I knew a footling breech was dangerous, turns out that’s only true if one foot presents without the other.
-(My little ballet dancer knew to send both feet out together.)
+I said “Oh shit!,” as I knew a footling breech was dangerous.
 Then they spent a couple contractions trying to convince me to get on my back.
 (Everything I had read about breach birth had said it is best on all fours) I fought them on this until baby’s feet were out and this is when Monet and Jeffry finally made it into the OR, still expecting a cesarean themselves.
 They had been stuck outside the door waiting for scrubs and getting help putting them on.

 With my husband by my side and a baby on their way out I rolled (mostly) onto my back, grabbed my legs and pushed baby’s body out.
 “It’s a girl, She’s a girl!” shouts one of the 30 observers and it brings me to tears.
 “Did someone just say SHE?!”
 I shout!
 So happy to get the news!
 And then I am being yelled at to push the head out, so I take a deep breath, and without a contraction to help, bear down and push her head out with an arm above her head.